hannasm/demandjs/README.md

   * DemandJS handles all the work of fetching the remote content, the extension code receives the fully loaded resource (passed via the argument `c`) and needs to simply insert it into the DOM.
   * DemandJS pasess the associated `link` element in the argument `t`, and it is expected that the new content is inserted into the DOM relative to the position of that link element.
-  * All standard event handlers will be invoked as usual, and are not something tha needs to be addressed by the extension code.
+  * The demandjs events such as onLoadBegin, onLoadSuccess, etc... will be invoked as usual, and do not need to be addressed by the extension code.
   * It is entirely possible to trigger additional asynchronous behaviors from the extension code via `setTimeout()` or similar, however there is no facility in place within DemandJS to delay completion events or intercept error messages that might occur from downstream async code.
 (This functionality may become available in the future to extensions that return a promise)

 Reference: https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types